3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Company.
 Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.

+## Account Registration and Security

+### Account Creation

+To access certain features of the Service, You may be required to register for an account.
+You agree to provide accurate, current, and complete information during the registration process and to update such information to keep it accurate, current, and complete.

+### Account Security

+You are responsible for safeguarding the password that You use to access the Service and for any activities or actions under Your password.
+You agree not to disclose Your password to any third party.
+You must notify Us immediately upon becoming aware of any breach of security or unauthorized use of Your account.

+We reserve the right to disable any user account at any time if, in Our opinion, You have failed to comply with any of the provisions of these Terms and Conditions.

+## Intellectual Property Rights

+### Company's Intellectual Property

+The Service and its original content (excluding User Content), features, and functionality are and will remain the exclusive property of the Company and its licensors.
+The Service is protected by copyright, trademark, and other laws of both the Country and foreign countries.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of the Company.

+### Your Rights to Use Company Materials

+Subject to these Terms, the Company grants You a limited, non-exclusive, non-transferable, and revocable license to access and use the Service solely for Your personal, non-commercial purposes.

+### Feedback

+If You provide the Company with any Feedback, You hereby assign to the Company all rights in such Feedback and agree that the Company shall have the right to use and fully exploit such Feedback and related information in any manner it deems appropriate.
+The Company will treat any Feedback You provide to the Company as non-confidential and non-proprietary.

+## Prohibited Uses

+You agree not to use the Service:

+- In any way that violates any applicable federal, state, local, or international law or regulation
+- For the purpose of exploiting, harming, or attempting to exploit or harm minors in any way
+- To transmit, or procure the sending of, any advertising or promotional material without our prior written consent
+- To impersonate or attempt to impersonate the Company, a Company employee, another user, or any other person or entity
+- In any way that infringes upon the rights of others, or in any way is illegal, threatening, fraudulent, or harmful
+- To engage in any other conduct that restricts or inhibits anyone's use or enjoyment of the Service, or which, as determined by us, may harm the Company or users of the Service or expose them to liability
+- To attempt to circumvent any technological measure implemented by the Company to protect the Service
+- To use any robot, spider, or other automatic device, process, or means to access the Service for any purpose, including monitoring or copying any of the material on the Service
+- To introduce any viruses, trojan horses, worms, logic bombs, or other material which is malicious or technologically harmful

 ## Links to Other Websites

 Our Service may contain links to third-party web sites or services that are not owned or controlled by the Company.